cfpb/design-manual/data-visualization/chart-components.md

  {: class="toc"}

-Using the appropriate font not only increases consistency with the CFPB brand, but assures legibility and good visual hierarchy.
+Using the appropriate font not only increases consistency with the core brand, but assures legibility and good visual hierarchy.
 Proper labeling and titles help users quickly understand the chart and increases comprehension as well as helping with accessibility.